So, curious about finding the best caulk finishing tool or, best caulk removal tool? Good search by the way.

 - 5 extra replacement blades included in the kit.

-- Peels off stickers, scrapes off old paint, caulk etc.
+- Peels off stickers, scrape off old paint, caulk etc.

 - Easily reaches the hard-to-access corners.